The Entity: Plot

 One night, single mother Carla Moran is violently raped in her Los Angeles bungalow by an invisible assailant.
 A subsequent episode of poltergeist activity causes her to flee with her children to the home of her best friend Cindy Nash.
 They return to Carla's home and the following day, Carla is nearly killed when her car mysteriously goes out of control in traffic.
 Urged by Cindy to see a psychiatrist, Carla meets with Dr. Sneiderman and tentatively agrees to undergo therapy.
 A subsequent attack in her bathroom leaves bite marks and bruises, which Carla shows to Dr. Sneiderman, who believes they are self-inflicted despite being in places impossible for her to reach.

 Sneiderman drives Carla home and meets her children.
 She explains to him that she suffered a variety of traumas in her childhood and adolescence, including sexual molestation, teenage pregnancy, and the violent death of her first husband.
 Dr. Sneiderman believes her apparent paranormal experiences are delusions resulting from her past psychological trauma but agrees to keep an open mind at her request.
 Shortly after Sneiderman leaves, Carla is attacked again, this time in front of her children.
 Her son tries to intervene, but he is hit by electrical discharges and his wrist is broken.

 Carla attends a staff meeting chaired by Sneiderman's colleague, Dr. Weber.
 As soon as she leaves, Weber shares his belief that the experiences of the Moran household are the output of a mass delusion arising from Carla's damaged psyche, sexual frustration and propensity to masturbate.
-That night, Carla is tricked by the entity into having an orgasm while she sleeps by appearing to rub & suck her nipples.
+That night, Carla is tricked by the entity into having an orgasm while she sleeps by appearing to stimulate her nipples.
 The next day, Sneiderman urges Carla to commit herself to a psychiatric hospital for observation, but she refuses and becomes angry when Sneiderman goes so far as to suggest she has incestuous feelings for her son.